What is Pickleball?

 Yes, with modifications.
 Temporary lines and a lower net allow tennis courts to host multiple pickleball games.

-No. Pickleball is designed for all ages and fitness levels and is easy to start, offering both casual and competitive play.
+No, pickleball suits all ages and fitness levels, making it easy to start and offering opportunities for both casual and competitive play.

 A dink is a soft shot that lands in the Non-Volley Zone, used to control play and prevent aggressive returns.